previous next

 CA: Please introduce yourselves, who sings and who plays what intruments in Radio La Chusma?

-LA CHUSMA: My name is Ernesto Tinajero,Radio La Chusma originator, singer-songwriter, acoustic guitar, and percussion.
+RADIO LA CHUSMA: My name is Ernesto Tinajero,Radio La Chusma originator, singer-songwriter, acoustic guitar, and percussion.
 Hi, I’m Charlie Villanueva, I play bass and I book for the band.
-Scott “muthafukin’ on drums” Marestein on drums.
+Scott “m*@af@#in’ on drums” Marestein on drums.
 Selina Nevarez, vocals and percussion.
 David Angerstein violin and vocals.
 And last but not least: Scoop Valdez on lead guitar.

 CA: How did you all get such a unique name for your band?

-LA CHUSMA: It was gonna be Chuco Radio, but we wanted to touch a larger audience.
+RADIO LA CHUSMA: It was gonna be Chuco Radio, but we wanted to touch a larger audience.

 Radio La Chusma( riff-raff radio) is the sound of the underground culture, an alternative to mainstream thinking.
 "Chusma" a once negative term reffering to the poor by the aristocrates, made a comic punchline by 'Chavo Del Ocho", has been adopted to unite the youth who seek the truth and search for a true connection in these disconnected times.